cyber1998/accent-analysis/README.md

 This is an extremely basic app that I built to practice my english accent with GPT-4o's latest audio model.
 It's built on a React/Next.js frontend and a Python/Django backend.

-Open declaration: The frontend is vibe-coded within 2 messages on v0.dev 😭
+Open declaration: The frontend was initially generated within 2 messages on v0.dev 😭
-I changed a few things around obviously and the API paths are hardcoded to localhost right now.
+After that, I grew it myself and changed a few things around obviously and the API paths are hardcoded to localhost right now.

-The project is only 10% done - with no authorization or databases involved right now, however it's basic intended functionality works.
+The project is far from done, however it's basic intended functionality works.
 Bells and whistles will be added by me slowly but surely.

 # Backend